Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Since 3,000 Israelites heard the message, and repented, and believed, and were baptized that day, where is it likely that such a crowd would have been gathered, to hear Peter?
 Where in Jerusalem would there have been sufficient water to baptize 3,000 individuals?

 It is very likely that this message or discourse was delivered in the court of the Temple, to the East or South.
 The baptisms would most likely have been performed in the numerous ritual baths, or mikvahs, located near the entrance to the Temple area.
-These ritual immersion baths served the needs of the thousands of Israelite pilgrims who streamed into Jerusalem at the three major annual festivals -- Passover, Pentecost (Shavuot), and the Feast of Tabernacles in the fall.
+These ritual baths served the needs of the thousands of Israelite pilgrims who streamed into Jerusalem at the three major annual festivals -- Passover, Pentecost (Shavuot), and the Feast of Tabernacles in the fall.

-It is surely not beyond the realm of possibility that these ritual immersion baths served the needs of the Messianic Community of the Early Ecclesia, especially on those days when thousands of Israelite converts accepted Yeshua as their Messiah.
+It is surely not beyond the realm of possibility that these ritual baths served the needs of the Messianic Community of the Early Ecclesia, especially on those days when thousands of Israelite converts accepted Yeshua as their Messiah.
 Three thousand were converted and baptized on Pentecost.
 A few days later, another 5,000 were added: "Howbeit many of them which heard the word believed; and the number of the men was about five thousand" (Acts 4:4).

 Thirty years later, in about 60 A.D., when Paul returned to Jerusalem on a visit, James and the other apostles at the headquarters church told him, "Thou seest, brother, how many thousands of Jews [Israelites] there are which believe; and they are all zealous of the law" (Acts 21:20).
 The word translated "thousands" here is murias from which we get the English word "myriads," and means literally "ten thousands."
 It means "an innumerable multitude," "an unlimited number."